Plants of the Sparaxis genus are hardy bulbs that are usually grown as annuals by gardeners as they will not survive being frozen.

 Sparaxis by Hans s.

-Transplant the young Sparaxis seedlings outdoors following the last frost of spring with a spacing of about 10 cm.
+Transplant the young Sparaxis seedlings outdoors following the last frost of spring with a spacing of about 10 cm (4 inches).

 It is easy to care for Sparaxis plant species such as Harlequin flower and Wandflowers.
 In the spring tome they should be supplied with a top dressing of cow manure.